app-generator/docs-old/products/react/django-datta-able.md

 The API server will start using the default port `5000`.

 With backend and frontend up & running, we can start using the product, register. and authenticate.
-The React UI will reveal the private pages once the users are authenticated.&#x20;
+The React UI will reveal the private pages once the users are authenticated.

 ![Django React Datta Able.](<../../.gitbook/assets/django-react-datta-able-login-xs (1).jpg>)